mikepan/GameEngineBook/text/04-Animation.md

 If you can turn on the second bone layer, you will see only the hand, foot, and tail bones.
 They all need IK bone constraints as well.
 Try copying the steps for the tail bone.
 To mimic the original file, you need to set the chain length to be two bones for the forearm and the shin bones, and three bones for the feet.
 These numbers correspond to how many bones are left in the chain of bones.
 At this point, your file should be like the one on _\Book\Chapter4\tutorial\_walk\_2.ik.blend._

-\*\*\* Begin Note

-Targetless Constraints
+>**Targetless Constraints**
+>

-Those IK bone constraints are targetless.
+>Those IK bone constraints are targetless.
 As explained previously in the bone constraints section, they are a fake IK.
 They are used only to help in posing and can be removed from the final file once the animation is done.

-\*\*\* End Note

 ##### Track To Bone Constraints <a id="Track To Bone Constraints"></a>